adisreyaj/angular-star-rating/projects/star-rating/README.md

 | Rating Color  | The color for the filled Stars                               | filledColor | string           | #3db700 |
 | Rating Color  | The color for the empty Stars                                | emptyColor  | string           | #e0e0e0 |
 | Rating Event  | Rating Emitted when user clicks on the rating                | rated       | number           | nil     |

+Feel free to open Issues and Pull Requests